spatie/laravel-route-attributes/README.md

      * Controllers in these directories that have routing attributes
      * will automatically be registered.
      *
-     * Optionally, you can pass middleware by passes key/values */
+     * Optionally, you can specify group configuration by using key/values */
     'directories' => [
         app_path('Http/Controllers'),